Contact

 ---------------------------------------------------------------------------------------------------------------------------------

 My research is in astroparticle physics, using techniques from particle physics to answer fundamental questions about our Universe.
-I worked in several projects for dark matter searches in Canada at SNOLAB underground laboratory for PICASSO experiment, in France at LSM (Labortatoire Souterrain de Modane) for EDELWEISS experiment and in Italy at the LNGS ( Laboratori Nazionali del Gran Sasso) for XENON1T experiment.
+I worked on several projects for dark matter searches in Canada at SNOLAB underground laboratory for the PICASSO experiment, in France at LSM (Labortatoire Souterrain de Modane) for the EDELWEISS experiment and in Italy at the LNGS ( Laboratori Nazionali del Gran Sasso) for XENON1T experiment.

-I have a broad expertise in multiple detection techniques such as superheated liquids, ultra-pure germanium detectors at mK temperatures and with the world’s largest double phase xenon TPC.
+I have broad expertise in multiple detection techniques such as superheated liquids, ultra-pure germanium detectors at milli-Kelvin temperatures and with the world’s largest double-phase xenon TPC.

 Research

+I am Principal Investigator in international collaborations searching for dark matter searches and the coherent scattering of solar neutrinos (CEvNS).
+My research program focuses on improving detector technology to add the directionality channel, on micro-physics to understand the detector's behaviour in-depth, and searching for new rare physics processes.
 My principal interest concerns the development of technologies based on innovative ideas with multiple applications in order to extract new physics processes.
-I am currently building a new detector in my lab that combines the bubble chamber technology and scintillation light: The Scintillating Bubble Chamber (SBC).
+I am currently building a new detector in my lab that combines bubble chamber technology and scintillation light.

 - Development of gas purification techniques and assay